women dancing near mirror

 mental health at drama school how to cope with audition nerves for actors woman in black shirt and gray pants sitting on brown wooden bench

-Self-care is a fundamental aspect of safeguarding your mental health.
-It involves consciously taking steps to nurture and prioritize your wellbeing.
+Self-care is a fundamental aspect of safeguarding your mental health and physical health.
+It involves consciously taking steps to nurture and prioritize your wellbeing in the arts.

 There are various strategies you can implement to support your mental health at drama school.
-Firstly, establish a routine that allows for adequate rest, exercise, and relaxation.
+Firstly, establish a routine that allows for adequate rest, exercise, and relaxation, including relaxation techniques like meditation or yoga.

-This could include regular meditation, yoga, or engaging in hobbies that bring you joy.
+This could include regular stress management practices, engaging in hobbies that bring you joy, and maintaining a healthy lifestyle with proper sleep and nutrition.

 Additionally, practicing mindfulness and self-reflection can help you stay grounded amidst the chaos of drama school.